Subjects overview

 Read moreTo keep up with the ever-changing work landscape, we aim to help our students future-proof their careers by developing broader employability skills that are actively sought out by employers.
 Unique to our University, Beyond Bond is a compulsory professional development program with a practical, activity-based approach that is integrated into all undergraduate degrees.

-Students must complete the following two hundred and ten credit points (210CP) of subjects.
+Students must complete the following one hundred and ninety credit points (190CP) of subjects.

-This subject introduces the evolving trends and technologies that are challenging the traditional methods that constitute architectural and construction practices.
-Through a combination of lectures, workshops, guest speakers, field visits, and case studies, this subject will facilitate critical thinking about how emerging technologies can be meaningfully deployed in the built environment industries.
-Case studies of international firms and projects that exemplify new approaches shall be highlighted and examined.
-Principles and concepts to be introduced include information modelling, lean production, products of service, life cycle analysis, technical nutrients, embodied energy, off-site manufacturing, design for manufacture, blockchains, digital twins, mass customisation, and augmented reality.
+This subject introduces the evolving trends and technologies that challenge traditional architectural and construction practices.
+Through a combination of forums, workshops, guest speakers, field visits, and case studies, this subject will facilitate critical thinking about how emerging technologies can be meaningfully deployed in the built environment industries.
+The subject will examine case studies that exemplify new approaches, processes, methods, concepts and best practices, providing an understanding of topics such as Building Information Modelling, lean production, life cycle carbon, technical nutrients, embodied energy, off-site manufacturing, industry 5.0, design for manufacture, blockchains, digital twins, mass customisation, and other emerging processes.

 Read moreUnderstanding Buildings 1 provides an overview of the building construction process.
 Focused on detached housing development, this subject introduces the stakeholders as well as the physical, legislative, and cost factors affecting the development of a building.
 It investigates the parts of a building and their functions in detail, as well as the construction sequence and methods adopted.
 Construction terminology is examined and spatial awareness and drawing interpretation are practised.